Mark 4 nuclear bomb: W4 missile warhead

 A variant called the W4 (Warhead 4), intended for use on the SM-62 Snark cruise missile, was designed but never built.
 The W4 design was canceled in 1951.

+Surviving Casings

+There is a sole surviving Mark 4 nuclear weapon casing located at the China Lake Museum in California.

 Accidents

 Several nuclear weapons accidents occurred with Mark 4 non-nuclear assemblies in 1950.
 These accidents included: